vinodrobosoft/NewsDisplay/README.md

 5. Added Log Mechanism. (adb logcat -s nd)
 6. Added WebView to display the Top headlines
    (Click on Top News Title/Content/Image to display it in webview)
+7. Added Bookmarked functionality to bookmark the news articles and display it on clicking the bookmark in Toolbar(at top most right)

 Following libraries have been used
 1. MVVM